Criminology and Law BA (Hons)Study level: Undergraduate

 Careers and opportunities

-With a view to shaping your prospects as a graduate, teaching, learning, and assessment take a problem-based approach which means you get to deal with real-world issues and scenarios combining theory and practice delivered by a team with a diverse range of experience including mental health, sexual offending, imprisonment and probation to name a few.
-External speakers and visiting lecturers and practitioners also bring expertise to the classroom.
+With a view to shaping your prospects as a graduate, teaching, learning, and assessment take a problem-based approach which means you get to deal with real-world issues and scenarios combining theory and practice delivered by a team with a diverse range of experience including mental health, sexual offending, imprisonment, and probation to name a few.
+External speakers and visiting lecturer/practitioners also bring expertise to the classroom (subject to availability).

 Assessments are coursework based and varied to test independent and team-working, communication, analytical and critical thinking, and other transferable skills designed to enhance your employment prospects within or outside the criminological sphere.
 With an emphasis on inter-cultural awareness, the course also offers opportunity for overseas experience through field trips and study abroad2 with the aim of making you a strong contender for a graduate level career in the global jobs market.